Andalusi Romance: Names

-The traditional term for the Romance varieties used in al-Andalus is "Mozarabic", derived from Mozarab, (from the مُسْتَعْرَب) a term used to refer to Arabized Christians in al-Andalus.
+The traditional term for the Romance varieties used in al-Andalus is "Mozarabic", derived from Mozarab (itself from the مُسْتَعْرَب), a term used to refer to Arabized Christians in al-Andalus.
 (Note: Mozarab (mozárabes /es/; moçárabes /pt-PT/; mossàrabs /ca/; from مُسْتَعْرَب) is first documented in Christian sources from the 11th century; the term Mozarab was not used by Muslims to describe Christians.
 Contemporary Arabic sources described Christians as naṣārā (نصارى 'Nazarenes'), or imprecisely by their legal-religious status: ahl adh-dhimma (أهل الذمة 'people of the covenant') or mu‘āhidūn (معاهدون 'contractual partners').

 The term Mozarab, now sometimes applied broadly to all Christians in al-Andalus, is imprecise; many Christians living in Islamic Spain resisted Arabization, for example.)
 In the context of medieval Iberia, the term is first documented in Christian sources from the 11th century; it was not used by Muslims to describe Christians.

 Some scholars dislike the term for its ambiguity.
 According to Consuelo Lopez-Morillas:It has been objected that the term straddles ambiguously the realms of religion and language, and further implies, erroneously, that the dialect was spoken only by Christians.
 The very form of the word suggests (again a false perception) that it denotes a language somehow related to Arabic.To describe the varieties of Romance in al-Andalus, Spanish scholars are increasingly using romance andalusí (from the أَنْدَلُسِيّ), or Andalusi Romance in English.

 Speakers of Andalusi Romance, like speakers of Romance anywhere else on the peninsula, would have described their spoken language simply as "ladino", i.e. Latin.
 The term Ladino has since come to have the specialized sense of Judeo-Spanish.
 Arab writers used the terms al-Lathinī or al-'ajamīya (Note: Leonard Patrick Harvey writes that:

 Although the word aljamia is attested as early as the fifteenth century in Portuguese in its broad sense, in the restricted technical sense in which it occurs in the title of this paper, it probably entered the language from Spanish in the course of the nineteenth century.
 The older, broader sense of the word in both Portuguese and Spanish was 'Romance vernacular', but it was only used by Muslims speaking of that vernacular, or by Christians speaking of the use of Romance by Muslims: it would not be used by a Christian in a purely Christian context.) (العَجَمِيَّة, from ʿajam, 'non-Arab') or Ajami.